-- Reduce avoidable morbidity and mortality among patients with cancer and long-term survivors of cancer
+- Develop innovative and translational research that reduces avoidable morbidity and mortality among patients with cancer and long-term survivors of cancer

 Meetings and Events

-- Monthly research conferences and brown bag seminars in collaboration with the School of Public Health
+- Workshops, symposia and seminars in collaboration with the UCLA Fielding School of Public Health

 - Postdoctoral fellows’ journal club